-CDE 120 Career Planning

-This course is designed to enhance skills necessary in conducting a successful job search.
-Topics covered include resume writing, networking, interviewing and job search strategies.
+CDE 120 Career Planning (2) This course enhances the skills necessary to conduct a successful job search.
+Topics covered include resume writing, networking, interviewing, and job search strategies.
 Grades will be determined based on class participation and written assignments.
 Students who have taken Career Development may still enroll in Career Planning.
 Graded A/F.